 - Must be authorized to independently supervise students

-- Must be registered in one of the University of Waterloo bachelor’s degree program
+- Must be registered in a bachelor's degree program in the Faculty of Mathematics at the University of Waterloo

 - Must have completed all the course requirements of at least the first year of your bachelor’s degree by the time you hold the award